tecposter/tecposter.com/content/posts/cosmos-sdk-transaction-lifecycle.md

 1. Decode

     In blockchain node, the application (state manche) receives a transaction from the underlying tendermint core, the transaction is still in its **encoded byte** form and needs to be unmarshaled to be processed.

 2. Extract Messages

     After decoding, the application extracts messages from the transaction.

 3. Route

-    The \"Msg Service Router\" routes each message to a differnt application module.
+    The \"Msg Service Router\" routes each message to a different application module.

 4. Perform a state transition

     In the module, the \"msgServer\" handles the message to use a keeper to access the state store then perform the state transitions.

 ## Tendermint Core